Museum of the Great War

 For some, World War I was seen as a means of defending civilisation against barbarism, to protect the future of children.
 The image of the child was thus frequently used in posters, notably for recruitment.
-Children, too, were the subject of propaganda.
+Children, too, were the target of propaganda.
 School books of the period often dwelt on patriotic duty for future soldiers and future nurses.
 Simplified versions of soldiers, sailors and nurses became popular for children and toys took on a military air.